 Four important challenges confronted women in Pakistan ; increasing practical literacy, gaining access to employment opportunities at all levels in the economy, promoting change in the perception of women’s roles and status, and gaining a public voice both within and outside of the political process.

 There have been various attempts at social and legal reform aimed at improving Muslim women’s lives in the subcontinent during the twentieth century.
 After independence, women in Pakistan continued to advocate women’s political empowerment through legal reforms.
-They mobilized support that led to passage of the Muslim Personal Law of Sharia in 1948, which recognized a woman’s right to inherit all forms of property.
+They mobilized support that led to the passage of the Muslim Personal Law of Sharia in 1948, which recognized a woman’s right to inherit all forms of property.
 They were also behind the futile attempt to have the government include a Charter of Women’s Rights in the 1956 constitution.
-The 1961 Muslim Family Laws Ordinance covering marriage and divorce, the most important socio legal reform that they supported, is still widely regarded as empowering to women.
-The movement continued throughout the period of Pakistan political history and issue pertaining to women changed with the time but the struggle continued.
-Women parliamentarians and legislators over the years have recognized their role in the law making process.
-Time to time legislations on issue like harassment, domestic violence, women representation have been taken up.
+The 1961 Muslim Family Laws Ordinance covering marriage and divorce, the most important socio-legal reform that they supported, is still widely regarded as empowering to women.
+The movement continued throughout the period of Pakistan’s political history and issues pertaining to women changed with the time but the struggle continued.
+Women parliamentarians and legislators over the years have recognized their role in the law-making process.
+Time to time legislations on issues like harassment, domestic violence, women representation have been taken up.
 And recently the debate of recognizing women working at home earning money should be recognized as workers/labours.